Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 ```
 - system wide bash configuration

-remove all user specific config bash file `~/.bashrc`
+ensure all User-Specific bash Config-File `~/.bashrc` have been removed\
-then open `/etc/bash.bashrc` and clear up all default contents inside
-follow the configuration below
+then open `/etc/bash.bashrc` and Clear up all Default-Contents inside and Follow the configuration below
 - general command alias
 ```bash
 alias ip='ip --color=always'